assetricity/IsbmPublisher/README.md

 # ISBM Publisher

-A .NET application that provides a GUI to publish the contents of an XML file to an OpenO&M ISBM-compliant server.
+A .NET application that provides a GUI to publish the contents of an XML file to an OpenO&M ws-ISBM compliant 1.0 server.

-ISBM server endpoints and default configuration options are set in the `app.config` / `IsbmPublisher.exe.config` files.
+ws-ISBM server endpoints and default configuration options are set in the `app.config` / `IsbmPublisher.exe.config` files.

 ## License